vanshikagupta211/netflix_sql_project/README.md

 **Objective:** Count the number of content items in each genre.

 ### 10.Find each year and the average numbers of content release in India on netflix.
-Return top 5 year with highest avg content release!
+### Return top 5 year with highest avg content release.

 ```sql
 SELECT TOP 5 release_year,